 Overflowing with features, the Hydroluxe shower head is a budget-priced model with a luxurious feel.
 With an attractive finish, two shower heads, an adjustable bracket, generous hose length, easy installation, and a grand total of 24 combined spray patterns, you’d be hard-pressed to find a better combination shower head at this price point.

 A. Not necessarily.
-As explained above, most modern shower heads use oxygenated water or smaller jets to produce a more forceful flow without increasing water output.
-However, if you remove the flow restrictor valve or happen to come across an older model with a flow rate that exceeds 2.5 gpm, your shower head will automatically use more water.
+As explained above, most modern showerheads use oxygenated water or smaller jets to produce a more forceful flow without increasing water output.
+However, if you remove the flow restrictor valve or happen to come across an older model with a flow rate that exceeds 2.5 gallons per minute, your showerhead will automatically use more water.

 BestReviews wants to be better.
 Please take our 3-minute survey,

 and give us feedback about your visit today.